| Title: | Calculate Slopes of Roads, Rivers and Trajectories |

 Numeric value representing the mean slope

-Converts a slope matrix or checks if input is already a raster.
+Converts a slope matrix or a legacy RasterLayer to a SpatRaster (terra).

 x |